torrocus/blog/_posts/2024-02-18-xrechnung-validator-with-github-actions.md

 The validator won't work without the correct configuration.

 I've decided that the best solution will be running the validator on CI.
+Running the validator on CI has the benefit of skipping the need to configure the environment on local machines.
 GitHub Actions allows for inputs, so we can specify the name of the file being checked.
 In case of failure, reports are generated.